philzook58/philzook58.github.io/_notes/Logic/smt.md

 also can be used to watch quantifier instantion.

 # Resources
+<https://arxiv.org/abs/2404.16122>  Generalized Optimization Modulo Theories
+<https://arxiv.org/abs/2405.03057> Verifying SQL Queries using Theories of Tables and Relations
+<https://arxiv.org/abs/2205.08095> Reasoning About Vectors using an SMT Theory of Sequences

 [Speeding up smt solving via compiler optimizers](https://helloqirun.github.io/papers/FSE_23_Ben.pdf) toss smt into llvm, extract smt back out. llvm optmizations so good they simplify the formula. crazy.